 Viewable from all four sides, this mossy garden has three central rocks representing the Buddha and two Zen monks, and a stone for seated meditation.
 Wonderful at any season, the maples during fall make it especially colorful.
 There is another small garden, known as the Circle, Triangle, Square garden based on a famous piece of calligraphy by Sengai Gibon who was Abbot of Shofukuji (the first Zen temple in Japan in Fukuoka) in the early 18th century.

 There are numerous sub-temples and shrines around Kenninji, the most accessible being Zenkyo-an, Marishiten Shrine and the Ebisu Shrine.
+At one time the temple had 53 sub-temples, now there are 14.

 The Kyoto Ebisu Shrine was founded by Eisai at the same time as Kenninji to protect the temple.
 It is known as one of the Three Great Ebisu Shrines of Japan.
 Between January 8th and 12th it hosts a major festival.